jfree/jfreechart/README.txt

 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Please refer to the licence for details.

+We are grateful to the many developers that have contributed to JFreeChart.
+The contributors are listed below in section 10.

 -------------------
 2. LATEST VERSION
 -------------------